-I approach my classroom as a collaborative, proto-public space for guided inquiry.
+I approach my classroom as a proto-public space for guided inquiry.

 - Classical Rhetoric